allaboutapps/integresql/README.md

 ### Final approach: IntegreSQL

-We realized that having the above pool logic directly within the test runner is actually counterproductive and is further limiting usage from properly utilizing parallel testing.
+We realized that having the above pool logic directly within the test runner is actually counterproductive and is further limiting usage from properly utilizing parallel testing (+performance).

 As we switched to Go as our primary backend engineering language, we needed to rewrite the above logic anyways and decided to provide a safe and language agnostic way to utilize our testing strategy with PostgreSQL.

-IntegreSQL is a RESTful JSON api distributed as a Docker image or go cli.
-It manages multiple PostgreSQL templates and their separate pool of test databases for your tests.
+IntegreSQL is a RESTful JSON API distributed as Docker image or go cli.
+It's language agnostic and manages multiple PostgreSQL templates and their separate pool of test databases for your tests.
 It keeps the pool of test databases warm (as it's running in the background) and is fit for parallel test execution with multiple test runners / processes.

-Our flow actually changed to this:
+Our flow now finally changed to this:

-* Start IntegreSQL and leave it running in the background (our db template/test pool is always warm)
+* **Start IntegreSQL** and leave it running **in the background** (your PostgreSQL template and test database pool will always be warm)
 * ...
 * 1..n test runners start in parallel
 * Once per test runner process